2020 United States presidential election in Illinois: Analysis

 The election was not close with Biden winning by a nearly 17-point margin.
 Biden only won 14 of the state's 102 counties; however, those 14 counties account for more than half the state's total electorate.
 Key to Biden's landslide victory was heavily populated Cook County, home of Chicago, which he won with over 74% of the vote.
 Biden also did well in the suburban (collar) counties of Chicago, winning all of them easily except for McHenry County.
 Biden also did well in St. Clair County, located in the St Louis metropolitan area.
 Biden also made history by earning the most votes ever cast in an Illinois presidential election.
 Biden received 3,471,915 votes.
 This is more than then-Senator Obama in 2008 when he received 3,419,348, but less than Senator Dick Durbin's 3,615,844 votes in the 2008 Senate race.

 Biden flipped McLean County (Bloomington-Normal) and Kendall County (in the Chicago metropolitan area), both of which had voted for Barack Obama in 2008, but then for Mitt Romney in 2012 and Trump in 2016.
 Biden became the first Democrat since Franklin D. Roosevelt in 1944 to be elected president without winning formerly Democratic leaning Alexander County, solidifying its rural shift towards Republicans in elections; he also became the first to do so without carrying Fulton, Henderson, Henry, Knox, Mercer, Putnam, Warren, or Whiteside counties since Jimmy Carter in 1976.

+Illinois was one of seven states, and the District of Columbia, where Trump received a larger percentage of the two-party vote than he did in 2016.
+(Note: The other six were Arkansas, Florida, Hawaii, Nevada, Utah, and California.)
 On December 14, Illinois's 20 electors met in the Illinois State Capitol to cast their votes for Biden and Harris formally.